mdahl2/CIS-11_Final_Project/README.md

 1. Enter five test scores
 2. The grades will then appear next to the test score
 3. After input five test scores, the average, the highest, and lowest score will appear

+NOTE: ASM FILE LOCATED IN THE MASTER BRANCH